MartinGeisse/grumpyrest/doc/howto-quick-start.md

 ## Using the pre-built Jetty Launcher

 The `name.martingeisse:grumpyrest-jetty-launcher:...` package contains a helper class to get an API server up and running with minimal code.
-This package gets build and locally published together with the main grumpyrest package when using the above commands.
+This package gets built and locally published together with the main grumpyrest package when using the above commands.
 You'll have to add it as a separate dependency in Maven or Gradle.
 It can be used like this:

 ```